emp0022/UAHCS347UnityGameArchiveEP/README.md

 > An archive of the Unity game team project for CS347 at UAH.

 This repository hosts the full history and assets of the game I built in CS347 as the original repo was privated by a teammate.
-Instead of playing as the attacker like in Angry Birds, **you defend** against incoming cannon fire
+Instead of playing as the attacker like in Angry Birds, **you defend** against incoming cannon fire.

 ---